Avoidant restrictive food intake disorder (ARFID)

 Treatment Approaches offered include:

-• CBT for ARFID,
+• Cognitive Behavioural Treatment (CBT) for ARFID,

-• Family Based Treatment for ARFID.
+• Family Based Treatment for ARFID,

-• Exposure and Response Prevention therapy,
+• Exposure and Response Prevention Therapy,

 • CBT for anxiety/phobias,

-• Mental Health Occupational Therapy and Dietetics (nutrition/refeeding)
+• Mental Health Occupational Therapy and Dietetics (nutrition/refeeding),

 We also offer training and consultation for clinicians.